cloro

 • Web Unlocker for automated CAPTCHA and Cloudflare challenge solving

-• Puppeteer/Playwright-compatible — write standard browser-automation code, connect to their browser over a WebSocket
+• Puppeteer/Playwright-compatible.
+Write standard automation code, connect over a WebSocket

 • Pre-scraped dataset offerings for some platforms